matrix-org/matrix-spec-proposals/proposals/4163-make-acls-apply-to-edus.md

 ## Proposal

-All EDUs which are local to a specific room should have ACLs applied to them.
+All EDUs which are local to a specific room MUST have ACLs applied to them.
 This means that for the EDUs currently in the spec, ACLs would only apply to receipts and typing notifications.
 Examples of how ACLs should be enforced at the point of receiving a transaction for those two types of EDUs are as follows:
   - For